Skip to main content

 setBellElement(element)

 Sets a custom HTML element as the bell.
-The SDK automatically adds a click listener (to toggle) and sets a data-unread attribute with the current count.
+The SDK adds a click listener that toggles the dropdown and keeps a data-unread attribute in sync with the current count.

 const myBell = document.getElementById("my-bell");